Distribution of wealth: In the United States

-The average personal wealth of people in the top 1% is more than a thousand times that of people in bottom 50%.
+The average personal wealth of people in the top 1% is more than a thousand times that of people in the bottom 50%.

-The logarithmic scale shows how wealth has increased for all percentile groups, though moreso for wealthier people.
+The logarithmic scale shows how wealth has increased for all percentile groups, though more so for wealthier people.

 Average net worth—which heavily weights extremely high-wealth families—substantially exceeds median net worth (families in the fiftieth percentile).
 Further, average net worth outgrew median net worth from 2019 through 2022.

 Though the 10th percentile of American households have zero net worth, the 90th percentile has $1.8 million of household wealth.

 Higher educational attainment in the US correlates with higher household wealth.

 Median wealth of married couples is almost three times that of single individuals, regardless of gender and across all age categories.

+Values of transaction accounts—those with immediate "on-demand" access—vary across age groups.
+Average account values are skewed upward by a small number of high-balance accounts.
+Median balances in transaction accounts better indicate readily available funds.

-According to PolitiFact, in 2011 the 400 wealthiest Americans "have more wealth than half of all Americans combined."
+According to PolitiFact, in 2011, the 400 wealthiest Americans "have more wealth than half of all Americans combined."
 Inherited wealth may help explain why many Americans who have become rich may have had a "substantial head start".
 In September 2012, according to the Institute for Policy Studies, "over 60 percent" of the Forbes richest 400 Americans "grew up in substantial privilege".

 In 2007, the richest 1% of the American population owned 34.6% of the country's total wealth (excluding human capital), and the next 19% owned 50.5%.
-The top 20% of Americans owned 85% of the country's wealth and the bottom 80% of the population owned 15%.
-From 1922 to 2010, the share of the top 1% varied from 19.7% to 44.2%, the big drop being associated with the drop in the stock market in the late 1970s.
+The top 20% of Americans owned 85% of the country's wealth, while the bottom 80% owned 15%.
+From 1922 to 2010, the share of the top 1% ranged from 19.7% to 44.2%, with the largest decline associated with the late-1970s stock market downturn.
 Ignoring the period where the stock market was depressed (1976–1980) and the period when the stock market was overvalued (1929), the share of wealth of the richest 1% remained extremely stable, at about a third of the total wealth.
 Financial inequality was greater than inequality in total wealth, with the top 1% of the population owning 42.7%, the next 19% of Americans owning 50.3%, and the bottom 80% owning 7%.
 However, following the Great Recession which started in 2007, the share of total wealth owned by the top 1% of the population grew from 34.6% to 37.1%, and that owned by the top 20% of Americans grew from 85% to 87.7%.
-The Great Recession also caused a drop of 36.1% in median household wealth but a drop of only 11.1% for the top 1%, further widening the gap between the 1% and the 99%.
+The Great Recession also caused a 36.1% drop in median household wealth but only an 11.1% drop for the top 1%, further widening the gap between the 1% and the 99%.

 Dan Ariely and Michael Norton show in a study (2011) that US citizens across the political spectrum significantly underestimate the current US wealth inequality and would prefer a more egalitarian distribution of wealth, raising questions about ideological disputes over issues like taxation and welfare.